SuperOfficeDocs/superoffice-docs/docs/en/ui/screen-designer/learn/working-with-grids.md

 To restore a grid:

 * If you are working on a draft, simply discard the draft to undo all your changes.
-* If you have published the layout after removal, you need to recreate the table.
+* If you have published the layout after removal, you need to recreate the grid.

 <!-- Referenced links -->
 [1]: edit-layout.md